 I am no stranger to writing on a computer, however.
 I pretty much grew up with them.
 Not quite the Wozniak and Jobs in the garage soldering together what would become Apple, but as a someone planted in front of a screen and told to make this happen or make that happen.
 Even though I spent years in the financial world, I often was the go-to guy for computer issues that did not rate calling in the IT crew.
-I guess I was the "user-friendly nerd", who could explain the basic stuff the user needed to know, not hit users over the head with techno-jargon.
+I guess I was the "user-friendly nerd", who could e

 For the last 8-10 years I have been part of the "internet community", like almost everyone, starting with AOL and quickly growing beyond.
 I found discussion groups, and that opened up a whole new world.
 Presently, I am subscribed to over thirty of these groups, ranging from railroad history to politics, to barbershop harmony.
 To be sure, most of these low activity, but some of them have a lot of "traffic".
 For a few years, I spent a fair amount of my spare time (and some that was not so spare) hashing out political issues on some of these forums.
 I learned a whole lot about my own political views and the kinds of political opinions I (and my political philosophy) was up against.
 Sadly, it soon became pretty clear that my opposing folks entire political stance was based on being "anti" to mine!
 No new ideas, no core values, just opposition to anything I might believe in.
 And usually any salient point I made was met -- not with equally salient counterargument -- but a stream of personal invective, and the belief that the counter view need not be justified.
 As one can guess, that gets old pretty quickly, but it was good training ground for putting my thoughts "on paper" in this new cyber format.